WHAT ARE SERIALS?

 upon for tax advice.

-The library does however, cooperate with a season tax
+The library does however, cooperate with a seasonal tax

-assistance program provided by RSVP.
+assistance program provided by AARP.
 Volunteer tax helpers may be available to help you complete and file the

 most common tax returns.
 Reservations are required.